-1. In its 23rd meeting, held in Venice on 13 December 2007, the Council for Democratic Elections, following the Parliamentary Assembly Recommendation 1791(2007) and Resolution 1547(2007) on the state of human rights and democracy in Europe and the conclusions of the general rapporteurs at the Forum for the future of democracy, examined the document entitled "State of human rights and democracy in Europe - subjects for future activities" (CDL(2007)123).

-2. After considering this matter the Council decided to recommend as possible area of study in 2008, among other rights, the imperative mandate.
-Mr. Closa Montero, Member, Spain, was appointed rapporteur and, at the 26th meeting (18 October 2008), a preliminary overview was presented.
+- 1. In its 23rd meeting, held in Venice on 13 December 2007, the Council for Democratic Elections, following the Parliamentary Assembly Recommendation 1791(2007) and Resolution 1547(2007) on the state of human rights and democracy in Europe and the conclusions of the general rapporteurs at the Forum for the future of democracy, examined the document entitled "State of human rights and democracy in Europe subjects for future activities" (CDL(2007)123). - 2.
+After considering this matter the Council decided to recommend as possible area of study in 2008, among other issues, the imperative mandate.
+Mr Closa Montero, Member, Spain, was appointed rapporteur and, at the 26th meeting (18 October 2008), a preliminary overview was presented.
 Rather than taking a formally conceptual approach to the concept of imperative mandate, this study will also deal with connected elements which emerge in referring the concept to specific states.
-The interest of the Council of Europe Parliamentary Assembly, the Council for Democratic Elections and the Venice Commission on a notion which is widely unaccepted in democracies (imperative mandate) is not alien to the fact that certain countries have used the institution to try to deal with a specific problem (crossing the floor, party defection, party switching).
-These problems are particularly acute in Ukraine which has also been the state which furthest has gone in the regulation of imperative mandate.
+The interest of the Council of Europe Parliamentary Assembly, the Council for Democratic Elections and the Venice Commission on a notion which is widely unaccepted in democracies (imperative mandate) is not alien to the fact that certain countries have used the institution to try to deal with a specific problem (crossing the floor, party defection, party switching). - 3.
+The present report was adopted by the Council for Democratic Elections at its \\\ meeting (Venice, \\ \\\ 2009) and by the Venice Commission at its \\th Plenary Session (Venice, \\-\\ \\\ 2009).